GLOSSARY OF TERMS

 Familiarization tours are provided through a collaboration of tourism partners to receptive tour operators, travel agencies, travel writers and influencers and others to provide information about a certain experience or destination at no or minimal cost to invited participants.

-An operator who packages multiple elements together in a variety of ways (accommodation, shuttles, experiences, meals, admissions) to bring visitors from external markets to a destination.
+An in-destination operator who packages multiple elements together (e.g., accommodation, shuttles, activities, services, meals, etc.) in a variety of ways to sell packages that bring visitors from external markets to a destination.

-An organizational management tool that uses an exceptional travel experience to motivate and/or recognize participants for increased levels of performance in support of organizational goals.
+An organizational management tool that uses an exceptional travel experience to motivate and/or recognize participants for increased performance levels in support of organizational goals.

 A large market of travellers identifiable as having particular customers with specific buying characteristics (e.g. family, business, festivals, motor-coach).